Legal

 Cross-Border Data Transfers

 Personal data may be transferred and processed outside of Israel, primarily in the United States.
-Such transfers are conducted in accordance with the Israeli Protection of Privacy Law, and we ensure that adequate safeguards are in place to protect your data in the receiving jurisdiction.
+Such transfers are conducted in accordance with the Privacy Protection (Transfer of Data to Databases Abroad) Regulations, 5761-2001 — relying on the data subject's consent and on our sub-processors' contractual undertakings to protect the data to a standard comparable to Israeli law — together with the safeguards described in Section 10 (SCCs and supplementary measures).

 Israel has been recognized by the European Commission as providing an adequate level of data protection (Commission Decision 2011/61/EU).
 This adequacy decision facilitates lawful data transfers between the European Economic Area (EEA) and Israel without the need for additional safeguards such as Standard Contractual Clauses.